 By Lorene Kennard, Guest Columnist

-Lorene Kennard is the owner of Walnut Avenue Research, a freelance research business based in Morris, Ill.
+Lorene Kennard is the owner of Walnut Avenue Research, a freelance research business based in Morris, Illinois.
 She has 20 years of experience in insurance, financial services, research and information.
-Her clients include early-stage entrepreneurs and established business owners looking for information on their competition.
-Kennard also publishes the e-newsletter, In a Nutshell.
+Some of her clients include entrepreneurs in the beginning stages of business planning as well as established business owners looking for information on their competition.
+Ms. Kennard received her B.S. from Illinois State University and her M.L.I.S. from University of South Carolina.
+Her column was written largely at night and on the weekend.
+Read and sign up for her new e-newsletter, In a Nutshell.